Faucet Basics: Part 6

 The Warranty as a Predictor Parts Availability

-The second useful thing a warranty tells you about a faucet company is the likelihood that parts will be available for its faucets in the future.
-A company that warranties its faucets for 5 years generally expects to keep parts for the faucet for just 5 years, no longer.
+A company that guarantees its faucets for 5 years generally expects to keep parts for the faucet for just 5 years, no longer.
 So if your faucet breaks after 15 years, the chance that repair parts will be available is slim to "not gonna happen".

 While a strong faucet warranty is the first half of any warranty consideration, the second half is warranty service.
 Even the best warranty is useless if the company does not actually follow through and respond to a claim under the warranty.